lordchipo/chipo-protein-analysis-notebooks/README.md

 This repository contains Colab notebooks you can use for analysing protein files.
-Currently this repository only has a notebook for finding protein domains, but more content will be added.
+This repository is still in progress, so more content will be added.
 Enjoy!